Danish DPA bans Google Workspace use and US transfers

 In what’s perhaps the most significant event since the Schrems II ruling, and almost exactly two years later, the Danish data protection authority (DPA) Datatilsynet published a decision relating to the municipality Helsingor and their processing of personal data in the primary and lower secondary school (“folkeskole”).

-Note that their decision is for this specific municipality.
-However, the DPA also writes that many of their conclusions "likely will apply to other municipalities using the same processing setup" and expects them to "take necessary actions".
+Initially, their decision was for this one municipality only, although the DPA wrote that many of their conclusions "likely will apply to other municipalities using the same processing setup" and expected them to "take necessary actions".

 💡